flavienbwk/Secure-Docker-Elastic-Cluster/README.md

-# Secure Docker ELK cluster
+# Secure Docker Elastic cluster

 An end-to-end fully secure Elasticsearch cluster (of 3 Elasticsearch instances) with Kibana and run by Docker.
 Using official images.
 Ever dreamed of the following ?